Avoiding Common Winter Injuries

 Safety Tips on Slippery and Icy Surfaces

-• Avoid wet leaves, icy patches and snowbanks.
+• Avoid wet leaves, icy patches, and snowbanks.

-• Watch out for black ice.
+• Watch out for black ice, especially in shaded areas.

 Shoveling Snow